13 things to know about chemotherapy

 Starting chemotherapy for the first time?
-If you are new to this common cancer treatment, you're probably wondering how chemotherapy works, if you will lose your hair or even if chemotherapy hurts.
+If you are new to this common cancer treatment, you're probably wondering how chemotherapy works, if you'll lose your hair or even if chemotherapy hurts.

-We spoke with Mariela Blum-Murphy, M.D., to learn more.
+To learn more, we spoke with Mariela Blum Murphy, M.D., a medical oncologist who specializes in gastrointestinal cancers.
 Here’s what she had to say.

 What is chemotherapy?